 Passport and Travel Document Numbers.
 If the beneficiary used a passport or travel document to travel to the United States, enter either the passport or travel document information in the appropriate space on the petition, even if the passport or travel document is currently expired.

-Item Numbers 17. - 18.
-Beneficiary's current residential U.S. address.
+Item Number 18.
+Beneficiary's Current Residential U.S. address.
 You must provide the beneficiary's current address if the beneficiary is in the United States.
-USCIS will use this address, unless otherwise updated through the AR-11 process, to notify the beneficiary if USCIS denies a request to change status or extend stay submitted on Form I-129H2A.